vitalik/django-ninja/docs/docs/guides/input/path-params.md

 def someview(request, value: str):
        return value
 ```
-you can quiery this operation with `/dir/some/path/with-slashes` and your `value` will be equal to `some/path/with-slashes`
+you can query this operation with `/dir/some/path/with-slashes` and your `value` will be equal to `some/path/with-slashes`

 ### Multiple parameters